cloudsimplus/cloudsimplus/README.md

 Several software engineering principles aim to ease the task of creating new classes to implement those features.
 They also try to avoid forcing you to change core classes of the simulator in order to introduce a feature you need to implement.
-Changing these core classes is a bad practice, since you will not be able to automatically update your project to new versions of the simulator, without losing your changes or struggling to fix merge conflicts.
+**Changing these core classes just to implement a particular feature which will be used only in your simulations is a bad practice, since you will not be able to automatically update your project to new versions of the simulator, without losing your changes or struggling to fix merge conflicts.**

 As we have seen in forums that we've attended, many times users have to perform these changes in core classes just to implement some specific features they need.
 We think those problems are enough reasons that show the need of a new re-engineered version of the simulator.